emischim/Nexford-University-Module-4-Assignment/README.md

 ## How to Run
 1. For python, upload the `Module_4_Assignment(python)_Netflix_Data_Visualization.ipynb` to google colab, make sure a python runtime is selected, then upload the netflix data set and run the code
-2. FOr R, upload the `Module_4_Assignment(R)_Netflix_Data_Visualization.ipynb` to google colab, make sure an R runtime is selected, then upload the netflix data set and run the code
+2. For R, upload the `Module_4_Assignment(R)_Netflix_Data_Visualization.ipynb` to google colab, make sure an R runtime is selected, then upload the netflix data set and run the code